Answers to the Index questions automatically justify to the Top of page.

 Return to topThe blocked caller only hears one ring tone in their phone handset and then silence.
 After about 10 seconds, they will get a dial tone or busy signal depending on the service.
 The DPS3 has no means to produce sounds or recordings, so it itself is silent.

 Return to topYES.
-While the DPS3 is actively receiving CID data during an inbound call, wait for the DPS3 to display the call, then Tap either the Red Name or Red Number Button to stop the call and add the call to the Blocked Callers list.
+While the DPS3 is actively receiving CID data during an inbound call, wait for the DPS3 to display the call to your phone, then Tap either the Red Name or Red Number Button ONCE and the DPS3 will stop the call and add the call to a Blocked Callers list.

 Return to topOn the ProSeries 3, there is new way to see your blocked Name or Number entries.
 Simply press and hold either the Red Name button or the Red Number button to enter into those lists.
 The Names you have stored will display.
 If there's no names, then it will display Name List Nil for no entries.
 Same for Numbers, if you press and hold the Red Number button, it will enter into the blocked numbers list.
 Once you see the list, you can remove any entry with the Delete Entry button.